NeverGM/ACE-VR-Handsets/README.md

-The trigger + sear combo will produce a defined wall and crisp break, initially breaking at 3.5 pounds, but lightening relatively quickly to 2.5 pounds after pulling the trigger multiple times.
+The trigger + lifter arm + sear combo will produce the shortest pretravel possible with a defined wall and crisp break, initially breaking at 3.5 pounds, but lightening relatively quickly to 2.5 pounds after pulling the trigger multiple times.